-The XCM2085DLMT2 comes with a C-Mount as standard, but an F-Mount can be chosen as an option.
+The XCM4040DLMT4 comes with an F-Mount as standard.

 1) Quantities of light and the wavelength etc. of a source of light necessary to take the image for which the customer hopes are different according to the usage.
 The factor to decide these contains physical properties, the speed, the spectrum characteristic of the object taken a picture of, the exposure time, and the characteristic of the source of light and the specification etc. of the taking system.